Sessions replacement: Who are the Alabama Senate primary candidates?

 Luther Strange, Republican

-Strange currently holds Sessions’ old seat as he was appointed by the governor to finish out his term.
+Strange currently holds Sessions’ old seat, as he was appointed by the governor to finish out Sessions' term.
 But Strange hopes to keep the office he was given.

-Before his Senate appointment, Strange was Alabama’s attorney general and joined a lawsuit against the Obama administration which challenged his executive order on amnesty for undocumented immigrants.
+Before his Senate appointment, Strange was Alabama’s attorney general and joined a lawsuit against the Obama administration that challenged Obama's executive order on amnesty for undocumented immigrants.

 Strange raised $1.8 million in just three months, AL.com reported in July.
 He’s endorsed by the National Rifle Association and Perry Hooper Jr., the Alabama Trump Victory chairman.